oldschoolgg/obdocs/FAQ.md

 ##### How do I sell all my bank, or an entire page, at once?
 This is not currently possible, but might be added in a future update.

-##### How do I sell items to someone?
-You can sell items to other players using the `+sellto` command, which is used like this: `+sellto @person [totalprice] [quantity] [item]`.
-For example, if you wanted to sell 3 bandos chestplates for a *combined total* of 50m: `+sellto @Magnaboy 50m 3 Bandos chestplate`.

-After using the command, both users will have to confirm the sale.

 ##### Can I trade items with someone else?
-It is currently not possible to trade someone items for items, however you can use the `+sellto` command (see above) to sell items to another player.
+It is currently not possible to trade someone items for items, however you can use the `+sellto` command to sell items to another player.

 ##### How do I search for specific items in my bank?
 You can use `+bank --search=name` to search for items in your bank, for example, to see all dragon items in your bank, you could do: `+b --search=dragon`.